JurassicJessie/Coursera_Capstone/Battle of the Neighborhoods Final Report.md

 Majority of Bars in Toronto have a 'Venue Category' of Bar -47,Beer Bar-17,and Cocktail Bar - 14

-I then used KMeans to get the mean frequency and cluster my data with the top 10 venues per neighborhood.
+Using KMeans to get the mean frequency, I clustered my data with the top 10 venues per neighborhood.
 I chose this method so I can choose the cluster out of 6 that has the most bars listed as a top 10 most common venue.

 I used a folium map to display the clusters to help me find the top 3 best neighborhoods to recommend opening a video game bar.

-  My intention is to find the neighborhoods in which there is a popularity of bars and is also in close proximity to the gaming cafes as with that data being our only evidence of venues being centered around "Gaming"
+  My intention is to find the neighborhoods in which there is a popularity of bars and is also in close proximity to the gaming cafes as our only evidence of venues being centered around "Gaming".

 ## Results
 ##### Cluster 0